 Attendance is expected according to the Hendry County District Schools calendar.
 But academic progress can also be achieved during the weekends or other days when school is not scheduled to be in session.
 High school students are expected to spend six hours per course per week.
 A student who takes five courses and spends 6 hours per week on each one is devoting approximately 30 hours per week to their course work.

 Email is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to emails on a daily basis.

-The school year begins with benchmark testing to measure students’ baseline knowledge and these results will drive individualized instruction.
-Mid-year and end-of-year benchmark testing will also occur to measure each student’s growth toward mastering all state standards.
 Our testing is purposeful and meaningful and drives our instructional practices to best serve the individual needs of your child.

 FLOS students must comply with all Florida-mandated testing requirements.